poorlyordered/HomeSchool/bolt_docs/activeContext.md

 ## Recent Changes

+- Implemented tests for ResetPassword component:
+  - Created comprehensive test suite with 7 test cases
+  - Tested all component states and user interactions
+  - Identified and documented a bug related to token validation
+  - Updated testing progress tracker
 - Created comprehensive project management approach with energy/focus units:
   - Developed a flexible energy/focus unit planning system for ALL project tasks
   - Applied this approach to testing, development, and bug fixing